tdwg/process/review_manager.md

 # 4 Public Review

-The Public Review is complementary to the individual expert Reviews. **Public comment must be open for at least 30 days (see Section 5.1).** Anyone except the Review Manager can post comments to the Public Review.
+The Public Review is complementary to the individual expert reviews. **Public comment must be open for at least 30 days (see Section 5.1).** Anyone except the Review Manager can post comments to the Public Review.
 The reason for this is that it is important for the Review Manager to remain independent in the public eye.
 It is the Review Manager who makes the two key recommendations to the TDWG Executive Committee.
 The Author is free to post comments as a response to the other comments posted.

 To advance the submission to Public Review, an acceptable set of documents must have been submitted by the Author to the Review Manager.